West Burton power stations: 400 kV Supergrid Substation

 The 400 kV substation interconnects four generator circuits, six feeders, two inter-bus transformers and includes two bus coupler switches and one main busbar section.
 The circuits are back to back and are arranged with the generator and interbus transformer connections on the power station side and the line entries on the opposite side of the substation.
 The current line entries are Bicker Fen-Walpole, Bicker Fen-Spalding North, Keadby 2, High Marnham, Cottam, and Keadby 1.

-In January 1962, there were the first plans for one of the first 400kV lines from the proposed power station, to Waltham Cross in north-east London.
+In January 1962, there were the first plans for one of the first 400 kV lines from the proposed power station, to Waltham Cross in north-east London.
 The line would cross the River Trent at Marton, to pass five miles west of Lincoln, near Doddington and Navenby, to pass north of Sleaford, near Ruskington and Heckington, and further via Holbeach.
 Each line could carry 3,000 MW of power, or 4 million horse power.
 The pylons would be 158 ft high, and 1200 ft apart.
 The pylon line would cost £29,000 a kilometre.
 If underground, it would cost £708,000 per kilometre, and need a trench 34 ft wide.
 There would be a substation at Burwell, Cambridgeshire.
 A possible substation had been planned for Great Wilbraham in Cambridgeshire.
 BICC received an order for the line in May 1962, with another 400 kV line from Dungeness to Lydd and Bolnex.
 The line of 168 ft pylons had reached Aubourn by July 1963.
 The line would first operate at 275 kV, now costing £33,500 per kilometre in 1963.
 Foundations were being built in the Holbeach area in August 1963.
 By February 1964 the pylons had reached Ruskington.
 By July 1964, the pylons were being built near Bicker and Gosberton.
 By September 1964 the pylon construction had reached Burwell and Bottisham.
 The Burwell substation would be built by 1966.
 Along the route, no-one had wanted the pylons, and Kesteven and councils in Cambridgeshire had put up an immense amount of opposition.
 The 63 mi to Walpole, Norfolk was commissioned in February 1965, with 289 steel towers, weighing 7,900 tonnes in total.
 It was the longest 400 kV line in the UK.
 It was switched on on 22 December 1964.
 By early 1967 the line was reaching Waltham Cross, via Stocking Pelham in Hertfordshire.